Blood pressure: It's about the numbers

 However, if your body mass index (BMI) is over 25, you are African American, or have previously been found to have high blood pressure (above 130/80), you should be checked every year.

-If you're found to have high blood pressure (130/80 or higher) in the office, one of the new guidelines calls for confirming it with readings at home, as well as regularly taking your blood pressure when you're away from the clinic.
-This is a chronic disease that needs to be managed in real life.
+If you're found to have high blood pressure (130/80 or higher) in the office,you should have your blood pressure confirmed with readings at home.
+You will also need to continue to monitor your blood pressure regularly by taking your blood pressure when you're away from the clinic.
+This is a chronic disease that needs to be managed by regular monitoring and annual visits to your provider.

 Managing your condition